 - It’s original.
 Duh – if it’s been published anywhere else, we don’t want it.

 - It’s relevant to our topic and audience.
-By which we mean “marketing that works” for entrepreneurs and small business owners in the 0-10 employee range.
+By which we mean “connecting, engaging and inspiring” for entrepreneurs and small business owners in the 0-10 employee range.
 Read Danny’s Timeless Marketing Wisdom from Shakespeare and Lao Tzu post for more insight into who this blog is for.

 - It’s from an actual blogger (and not an SEO company).
 We’ve been burned a few times by SEO companies offering; the guest posts usually end up being mediocre, and they rarely stand behind their posts, respond to commenters, etc. So if you’re working for an SEO company, we’re not interested.
 If you email us offering a “free original article about any subject you like”, and mention that you “only need 2 backlinks”, we won’t reply, and your message will be marked as spam.